 It is always good to understand the funds in which your money is invested.
 You should at least understand the basic types of mutual funds and the risks associated with them.
 It will help you to make choices that you are comfortable with when you choose where to invest your money.
-If you have questions, you can ask your human resources representative to give you a basic explanation.
-Be sure to review your 401(k) statements regularly to understand how your investments are doing.
+You should also know that mutual funds do come with certain risks, including the risk that you may lose money.

-If you were to get your job or get laid off, the balance is due in full, or you will be expected to pay the taxes and penalties as though you had taken a disbursement.
+If you were to lose your job or get laid off, the balance is due in full—right when you might have trouble making ends meet.
+Otherwise you will be expected to pay the taxes and penalties as though you had taken a disbursement.

 Borrowing from your 401(k) should be a last resort.